Dialogue system: Performance

 Some authors measure the dialogue system's performance in terms of the percentage of sentences completely right, by comparing the model of sentences (this measure is called Concept Sentence Accuracy or Sentence Understanding).
+Dialogue systems can sometimes give inconsistent responses depending on how users phrase their questions.

 Applications

 Dialogue systems can support a broad range of applications in business enterprises, education, government, healthcare, and entertainment.
 For example: